-“Are you friends with Besire Kendrick?”
+“Are you friends with Besire Kendrick?” asked the older man.

 A number of answers flashed through her mind.
 She didn't know what the Martins wanted, but their plans weren't friendly.
 She decided to adopt an attitude that may reveal their plans to her.
 Drawing up, she imitated her mother's furious posture.
 “He burned down my mother's house and managed to ruin everything for me, including sending me on a path that led to becoming a kudame.”

 The bitterness in her voice didn't need to be acted out.
 She just had to remember the feeling when she was standing outside the old Manor Rose watching it burn.
 It was Kendrick and Hasan's fighting over her that had started the fire.
 No, it was Hasan's fault after he summoned mercenaries after he lost the duel.
 The fire came from the melee.